BFarkascode/Image_processing/README.md

 ### Image upscaling
 It may come to be that the original image we have in our buffer just does not fit the size we need.
 Ideally, we just take a higher resolution image, though this may not always be possible for hardware reasons (e.g., not enough memory, not enough camera resolution).
 In such case, we have to upscale our original image by using some form of scaling algorithm.

 I am showing the simplest one here which is called “nearest-neighbour interpolation”.
 What it does is turning 1 pixel into a 2x2 pixel array of itself.
 The result is a 4-times upscaled image, significantly more pixelated than the original one.
-The Wikipedia page discusses more complex upscaling algorithms too (Comparison gallery of image scaling algorithms - Wikipedia).
+The Wikipedia page discusses more complex upscaling algorithms too (https://en.wikipedia.org/wiki/Comparison_gallery_of_image_scaling_algorithms).

 Of note, we don’t have enough RAM to do the scaling on neither 16-bit, not 8-bit versions of our image, thus the choice of 1bpp.
 With 1bpp, this simple interpolation works perfectly fine.